keithbuckholz/summer-roman-project/WIP_notes.md

 1) Factor of 2 issue; matching scale/count rate
 2) Wavelength-depedent PSF
+3)
-3) Producing direct image?
-(Minor capability as of now; not scaled to full image)
+0) Producing direct image?
+(Minor capability for testing; we don't want to scale this)

 # Going forward plans